COASTAL GRIZZLY BEAR TOUR

 Can you tell me more about the lodge?

-There are 8 guestrooms (each with a queen bed), three shared bathrooms, two showers, and a living room equipped with a wood stove.
+There are 9 guestrooms (each with a queen bed), four shared bathrooms with showers, and a cozy living room equipped with a wood stove.

-After a day of bear viewing, you can kick back on the dock with a drink in hand, take in the mountain views, and swap stories from the day beside an open fire.
-Some people choose to go kayaking or paddle boarding or relax in the wood-fired sauna before the Lodge chef serves an amazing meal in the dining area.
+Between bear viewing sessions, you can kick back on the dock with a drink in hand, take in the mountain views, and swap stories from the day beside an open fire.
+Some people choose to go kayaking or paddle boarding or relax in the wood-fired sauna before Chef Neil serves an amazing meal in the dining area.
 It doesn’t get any better.

 Why book with us?

-By pairing the local knowledge of the Lodge staff with Tim’s broad expertise as a biologist and Great Bear Rainforest guide – plus prime season dates and small group size – this trip offers you exceptional value.
+By pairing the local knowledge of the Lodge staff with Tim’s broad expertise as a biologist and Great Bear Rainforest guide – plus prime season dates, small group size, and wonderful accommodations – this trip offers an exceptional experience.

 How does bear viewing work?